ashdaily/turbocommerce/README.md

 ---

-Turbcommerce is a full fledged e-commerce solution written with latest cutting edge technology.
+Turbocommerce is a full fledged e-commerce solution written with latest cutting edge technology.
 It absolutely free to use.
 It's written in python3, django3 and React JS with react-bootstrap.
 It uses Docker as a container, poetry for managing pip dependencies and yarn for managing react project dependencies.